In Memory of Elizabeth Howe, Salem, 1692: Runway show

 The runway show was staged on 2 March 2007 at Le Zénith Arena in Paris.
+The invitation featured a Joel-Peter Witkin photograph called "Woman Masturbating on the Moon".
 Guests were provided with a copy of a genealogy chart documenting McQueen's relation to Howe.
 The show opened with the song "Red Tape" (1995) by Agent Provocateur.
 Other tracks included a hard rock cover of the Screamin' Jay Hawkins song "I Put a Spell on You" (1956).

 McQueen typically worked with a consistent creative team for his shows.
-McQueen's longtime collaborator Katy England was responsible for overall styling; it was her last show with McQueen.
+His longtime collaborator Katy England was responsible for overall styling; it was her last show with McQueen.
 Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), took care of set design.
+Joseph Bennett took care of set design.
 Eugene Souleiman styled hair, while Charlotte Tilbury handled make-up.
 (Note: Judith Watt reports the hairstylist as Guido Palau.
 Backstage photographer Robert Fairer reports the make-up artists as Terry Barber and Val Garland in collaboration with MAC Cosmetics.
 A contemporary Elle article quotes Souleiman and Tilbury discussing their respective work backstage.)

 Styling for the collection was dramatic.
 McQueen was heavily involved in determining the details of the final look.
 During the final development phase, days before the show, he told Elle magazine he felt there was no point doing shows without elaborate hair and make-up: "We already know what we really look like in clothes.
 We want the fantasy."
-Years later, Burton recalled how McQueen's philosophy on runway styling, which downplayed models' identities in favour of emphasising the designs, was expressed in extreme fashion in Elizabeth Howe.
+Years later, Sarah Burton recalled how McQueen's philosophy on runway styling, which downplayed models' identities in favour of emphasising the designs, was expressed in extreme fashion in Elizabeth Howe.
 One model was sent down the runway in a leather bodice that extended upward to cover her entire face, save the eyes.

 Hair was styled in buns that were elongated behind the head.
 Souleiman described the look as "Alien meets Predator, a really bizarre silhouette, with a kind of Cleopatra-slash-Joan of Arc-y front".
 Make-up for the collection was dramatic, evoking the colourful styles worn in the 1960s.
 Models wore heavy matte green and blue eye shadow with thick black winged eye liner, inspired by the looks worn by Elizabeth Taylor in the 1963 film Cleopatra and the popular conception of Egyptian glamour.
 MAC Cosmetics later released a limited-edition "MAC for McQueen" collection featuring eye shadow inspired by the runway make-up.